Skip to content

 --ignore-table=mydb.logs --ignore-table=mydb.sessions

-# Add extended insert for faster restore
+# Extended insert for faster restore

 --extended-insert